 Learning through printed self-instructional material and audio and video programmes

-Participating in Personal Contact Programme (PCP) organised by the study center
+Support in participating in Personal Contact Programme (PCP) organised by the study center

-Engaging in the Tutor Marked Assignments (TMA)
+Support in engaging in the Tutor Marked Assignments (TMA)

 For further details about NIOS, please visit the website here.